nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/repository-configuration.md

         date: '2010-07-21 18:00'
         message: ''
         version: '1'
 ---

 ## VCS Configuration

 VCS (Visible Content Store) is the default storage engine for Nuxeo documents.

 The following are the options available to configure VCS repository in Nuxeo Platform.
 They usually go in a file named `default-repository-config.xml`.

 {{#> callout type='note' }}

-In a standard Nuxeo this file is generated from a template, and many elements or attributes actually take their values from parameters in [nuxeo.conf]({{page page='configuration-parameters-index-nuxeoconf'}}).
+In a standard Nuxeo this file is generated from a template, and many elements or attributes actually take their values from parameters in [`nuxeo.conf`]({{page page='configuration-parameters-index-nuxeoconf'}}).
 {{/callout}}

 ### Example File